Azure/azureml-assets/assets/models/system/sparse_rcnn_r101_fpn_300_proposals_crop_mstrain_480-800_3x_coco/description.md

 > The above abstract is from MMDetection website.
 Review the <a href="https://github.com/open-mmlab/mmdetection/tree/v2.28.2/configs/sparse_rcnn" target="_blank">original-model-card</a> to understand the data used to train the model, evaluation metrics, license, intended uses, limitations and bias before using the model.

+<b>Deprecation Warning</b>: This model version is only compatible with mmdet <=2.28 and is deprecated.
+We recommend to use the corresponding model compatible with mmdet >= 3.1.0.
+In our model catalog, the models prefixed with mmdet-3x are compatible with mmdet >= 3.1.0.

 ### Inference samples

 Inference type|Python sample (Notebook)|CLI with YAML